killercoda/scenarios-docker/update-app/step2/text.md

 Remove container `app`.

+Start the container named `app`, it should:
+* use `app/v2` image
-Start the container named app (using `app/v2` image), linking port 3000 from the host to port 3000 within the container.
+* map port 3000 on the host with port 3000 in the container
+* run in the background (use -d flag)

 Make a request to localhost:3000.